zachmccabe/briars/lessons-learned.md

 ## Work fast

 I'm not at the ranch to take pictures.
 That is a privilege, it's not my job.

-If I'm at the ranch, work rarely stops for a photogenic moment: *A bobcat quiet as a ghost in the tall grass.
+When I'm at the ranch, work doesn't stop for the photogenic moments: *A bobcat quiet as a ghost in the tall grass.
 The first morning the grama grass blossoms.
-A supercell building on the horizon.* Even when I can take a break, these moments appear and disappear like that bobcat.
+A supercell building on the horizon.* When I do take a break, moments appear and disappear like that bobcat.
+I work fast.

 Typically, I find a way to tell my story using subjects that don't scare off.
-Sometimes, I find subjects elsewhere on my own time.
+I find subjects elsewhere on my own time, too.
+(Thankfully, there are a few, rare scraps of public land close by.)

-Usually, I loose daylight without having captured anything.
 Very few of the photos you've seen from this project were made when I first encountered the scene.
 Many are made seasons later.
-I don't like waiting but I've got time.
+I've got time.

 <div style="margin:5em auto">